devyanshi-t/TerraformAzure/ReadMe.md

-# Using  Terraform to deploy infrastructure in Microsoft Azure
+# Using  Terraform to deploy Infrastructure in Microsoft Azure

 <p align="center">
 <img src="./terra.png">